Implementing the NAMUR Open Architecture (NOA)

 DCS Hardware and Software

 With the NOA the DCS remains mostly as-is.
 Not disrupting the DCS is one of the key design principles of the NOA.
 At level 1 the DCS hardware includes I/O-subsystem and controllers.
 At level 2 the DCS has a server responsible for historical process data, alarms, and event logs.
 The DCS has an engineering station where I/O, control strategy, and graphics are configured.
-A DCS is ‘monolithic’ in that all these software and hardware components are provided by a single vendor that takes responsibility for their interoperability at initial deployment, and at future component upgrades.
+A DCS is ‘monolithic’ in that all these software and hardware components are provided by a single vendor that takes responsibility for their interoperability at initial deployment, and at component upgrades.

 With the NOA the DCS is provided with a DCS OPC-UA server to let software in the DOI read data from the DCS to use for M+O, as well as a DCS OPC-UA client software to read data from software in the DOI to be used in the DCS for CPC functions.